Prep: 45 minutesCook: 30 minutesTotal: 1 hour 15 minutes

 - In a large mixing bowl, add butter, sugar and vanilla and beat with an electric mixer until smooth and creamy.
 Add in the eggs, one at a time, and beat after each addition.

-- Add baking powder, nutmeg, cinnamon and half the flour and beat briefly.
+- Add baking powder, nutmeg, cinnamon, salt and half the flour and beat briefly.
 Pour in eggnog and then add the rest of the flour and beat until a creamy cake batter forms.
 It will be quite thick – this is ok.

 - Divide cake batter evenly between the two cake tins and bake in the oven for approximately 25-30 minutes or until golden on top and skewer inserted in the middle comes out clean.